vplauzon/app-gateway/vmss-path-routing-windows/README.md

 ### Application Gateway Integration fronting 3 VM Scale Sets and using URL Path based routing ###

 This template deploys an Azure Application Gateway fronting 3 Windows VM Scale Sets using URL path routing.

-Optionnally it can use cookie based affinity to route to the same VM of each scale set for the same user (cookie).
+Optionnally it can use <i>cookie-based affinity</i>.

 The Application Gateway is configured to listen to port 80 and route requests to VMs in scale sets.